Welcome to Ocee Park's home on the web.Please support our generous sponsors as they support our park!

 The Johns Creek Police Department (JCPD) has passed along the following safety tips:

--Take valuables out of your vehicle before going to the park -If you must leave something in your car, lock it in the trunk and disable the trunk release button. -Always roll up your windows and lock the doors and set the alarm -Do not leave property unattended at the park -Be aware of your surroundings and be extra careful when wearing headphones or talking on your phone -If you see someone or something that is suspicious immediately call 9-1-1
+-Take valuables out of your vehicle before going to the park -If you must leave something in your car, lock it in the trunk and disable the trunk release button. -Always roll up your windows, lock the doors and set the alarm -Do not leave property unattended at the park -Be aware of your surroundings and be extra careful when wearing headphones or talking on your phone -If you see someone or something that is suspicious immediately call 9-1-1

 The OPAA manages Ocee Park Athletics as a 100% volunteer organization.
 Our sponsors help us keep the park running at a higher level.
 Your generous donations help with park improvements and equipment, special events and generally improving the experience for our youth athletes.
 Please help those who are helping us by thanking these sponsors for their generosity.